millerlabrice/millerlabrice.github.io/Join_lab.md

 ---
 title: Join the Lab!
 layout: "page"
-icon: fa-newspaper
+icon: fa-door open
 order: 5
 ---

 This will be the join the lab page!